 - To feel some kind of human emotion- laughter, satisfaction, and the ultimate one, sadness

 I primarily read The Book Thief because I thought that it would make me cry.
-Maybe that’s awful.
 Maybe this just shows my privilege, being able to want to cry.
 But that is why I picked it up at the library.
-Regardless of whether wanting to read a sad book is wrong or not, there is a simple fact.
+Regardless of whether wanting to read a sad book is right or not, there is a simple fact.
 The Book Thief did not make me cry.
 Now, I know from reading Goodreads reviews that most people did cry reading this book.
 Leave a comment below- did you cry during this book?

 The thing is, when it was first announced that Rudy and Liesel would never ever kiss because he was going to DIE, I was sad.
-But, unluckily for my eager tear ducts, I had about 200 pages to adjust to this news before it actually happened.
+But unluckily for my eager tear ducts, I had about 200 pages to adjust to this news before it actually happened.

 Death in books is sadder if it is unexpected.